Instructional videos & screencasts

 Video editing

-Videos can easily be made available to your own students via ILIAS.
+Videos can easily be made available to your students via ILIAS.
 To do this, proceed in the same way as for self-recording.

 FAQ

-What licenses must be observed for materials?
+Which licenses must be observed for materials?

-The use of third party materials in teaching is subject to legal framework conditions.
-In short, the rules of good scientific practice apply to any use of copyrighted works, to clearly indicate both the source and the author(s).
-Tips and hints can be found here.
+The use of third-party materials in teaching is subject to legal framework conditions.
+In short, the rules of good scientific practice apply to any use of copyrighted works, both the source and the author must be clearly indicated.
+You can find tips and information on this here.

 How are videos made available and published?